yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Migration_Guide.rst

     .. note::

         Images in the Processor SDK will by default boot on HS-FS devices.
-To boot on GP devices, use tiboot3-<family>-gp-evm.bin found in the Processor SDK.
-If using SD/MMC boot and having flashed a .wic image (WIC file) to an SD card, tiboot3-<family>-gp-evm.bin should be found in the `boot` partition of the SD card.
-Renaming/removing the pre-existing`tiboot3.bin` and renaming `tiboot3-<family>-gp-evm.bin` to
+To boot on GP devices, use 'tiboot3-|__FAMILY_NAME__|-gp-evm.bin' found in the Processor SDK.
+If using
+        SD/MMC boot and having flashed a .wic image (WIC file) to an SD card, 'tiboot3-|__FAMILY_NAME__|-gp-evm.bin' should be found in the `boot` partition of the SD card.
-        `tiboot3.bin` is the only change needed to boot the HS-FS device.
+        Renaming/removing the pre-existing `tiboot3.bin` and renaming 'tiboot3-|__FAMILY_NAME__|-gp-evm.bin' to `tiboot3.bin` is the only change needed to boot the HS-FS device.

 Device types
 ---------------